We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 1. Pipedrive: best all-rounder

-Pipedrive is an intuitive, customizable CRM solution for agencies of all types and sizes.
+Pipedrive is an affordable, intuitive, customizable CRM solution for agencies of all types and sizes.
 The versatile dashboards allow you to prioritize your most essential data in an accessible, visual way.

 You likely deal with multiple marketing, sales and communications platforms as an agency.
 You can meet customers on the channels they love most, then use Pipedrive’s all-in-one hub to track them all.

-Here’s what your Pipedrive dashboard could look like.
+Here’s what your Pipedrive dashboard could look like:

 You can even add custom fields to store crucial customer information related to your company.
-For example, travel agency CRM software users may want to log dietary restrictions, cultural preferences and pricing restrictions.

 Pipedrive’s key features include: